Constipation: Medical conditions

 Metabolic and endocrine problems which may lead to constipation include: pheochromocytoma, hypercalcemia, hypothyroidism, hyperparathyroidism, porphyria, chronic kidney disease, pan-hypopituitarism, diabetes mellitus, and cystic fibrosis.
 Constipation is also common in individuals with muscular and myotonic dystrophy.

 Systemic diseases that may present with constipation include celiac disease and systemic sclerosis.

 Constipation has a number of structural (mechanical, morphological, anatomical) causes, namely through creating space-occupying lesions within the colon that stop the passage of stool, such as colorectal cancer, strictures, rectocoles, anal sphincter damage or malformation and post-surgical changes.
 Extra-intestinal masses such as other malignancies can also lead to constipation from external compression.

-Constipation also has neurological causes, including anismus, descending perineum syndrome, and Hirschsprung's disease.
+Constipation also has neurological causes, including anismus, descending perineum syndrome, desmosis and Hirschsprung's disease.
 In infants, Hirschsprung's disease is the most common medical disorder associated with constipation.
 Anismus occurs in a small minority of persons with chronic constipation or obstructed defecation.

 Spinal cord lesions and neurological disorders such as Parkinson's disease and pelvic floor dysfunction can also lead to constipation.

 Chagas disease may cause constipation through the destruction of the myenteric plexus.